lune-lang/prelude/DOC.md

 ```
 :: any a b. a -> b -> a & b
 ```
-Construct an ordered pair from two values.
+Construct a pair from two values.

 ### Booleans
 <a name="type_Prelude.bool"></a>